bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

 Create a Master config file for our CIAB Mesh VPN using [VxWireGuard-Generator](https://github.com/m13253/VxWireGuard-Generator)

-First, create a work directory (let’s call it “ciabvpn”):
+First, create a work directory (let’s call it "ciabvpn"):

     mkdir ciabvpn